All dogs over 6 months old must be registered with Council and microchipped. This is a legal requirement under the Dog Control Act 2000.

 You need both – they serve different purposes:

-- Legal requirement under Dog Control Act 2000
+- Legal requirement under the Dog Control Act 2000

 - Provides the tag your dog wears on its collar